-Poverty, disease, and ignorance were identified at the time of independence in 1963 as the critical challenges facing the new nation of Kenya.
-While an appreciable degree of success has been achieved in the area of education, progress in reducing poverty and providing healthcare has been more modest.
-Forty-eight years after independence, poverty and vulnerability remain major challenges, with almost one in every two Kenyans trapped in a long-term, chronic and intergenerational cycle of poverty.
+At the time of independence in 1963 Poverty, disease, and ignorance were identified as some of the critical challenges facing the new nation of Kenya.
+While an appreciable degree of success has been achieved in the areas such as education, progress in reducing poverty and providing healthcare has been at a more modest degree.
+Fifty years after independence, poverty and vulnerability remain major challenges, with almost one in every two Kenyans trapped in a long-term, chronic and intergenerational cycle of poverty.

 Health risks that require a household to pay for medical treatment are of special concern to poor households.
-The cost of each illness, injury, or accident can range from very small, for example, covering the cost of simple medication, to astronomical, such as, for major surgeries.
+The cost of each illness, injury, or accident can range from very small, for example, covering the cost of simple medication, to astronomical, such as, charges for major surgeries.
 There are also illnesses associated with mass covariant risks such as epidemics or natural disasters.
 These health risks tend to be difficult if not impossible to predict and affect many people at the same time.
 The households' limited ability to predict when and how often they will be affected and how much these illnesses are likely to cost them generates more uncertainty than many other risks.